You have just trained a learning to rank model and you now want to know how it performs.

 -

 - The reliability of the results.
-In this approach we can directly observe the user behavior and from this, understand what are the documents of greatest interest to him.
+In this approach, we can directly observe the user’s behaviour and, from this, understand what are documents of greatest interest to the user.

 - Give a direct interpretation of the results.
-With online evaluation we can directly see what are the consequence of the model in terms of number of page views, clicks, sales or revenues.
+With online evaluation, we can directly see what are the consequences of the model in terms of number of page views, clicks, sales or revenues.

-- We can also better understand the model behavior.
-We can see how the user interact with the model and figure out how to improve it.
+- We can also better understand the model behaviour.
+We can see how the user interacts with the model and figure out how to improve it.

-Clearly these benefits do not come without an effort, but they are worth it.
+These benefits do not come without effort, but they are worth it.

-At the moment, in the world of learning to rank and beyond, there are two types of online testing that are widely spread in industry: A/B testing and Interleaving .
+At the moment, in the world of learning to rank and beyond, two types of online testing are widely spread in the industry: A/B testing and Interleaving.

 A/B Testing